cimerman-matus-shs/k8s-for-dummies/README.md

 ```
 > kubectl port-forward service/cloud-app-service 5000:5000 -n cloud

-// Now request the service and you should get correct response
+// Now, you can request the service and get the correct response.
 >  curl http://localhost:5000/
 Hello, World!
 ```